MikroElektronika/mikrosdk_click_v2/clicks/adc12/README.md

 ## Note

-> With internal reference voltage set the click measures up to 2500 mV.
+> With internal reference voltage set the Click measures up to 2500 mV.

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).